fileinvite-org/laravel-url-signer/README.md

 ```php
 UrlSigner::sign('https://myapp.com/protected-route');
 ```
-By default the lifetime of an URL is one day.
+By default the lifetime of an URL is one hour.
 This value can be change in the config-file.
 If you want a custom life time, you can specify the number of minutes the URL should be valid:

 ```php